S-functions (system-functions) provide a powerful mechanism for extending the

 S-functions follow a general form and can accommodate continuous, discrete, and hybrid systems.
 By following a set of simple rules, you can implement an algorithm in an S-function and use the S-Function block to add it to a Simulink model.
 After you write your S-function and place its name in an S-Function block (available in the User-Defined Functions block library), you can customize the user interface using masking (see Create Block Masks).

-If you have Simulink Coder™, you can use S-functions with the software.
+If you have Simulink Coder™, you can use S-functions in a model and generate code.
 You can also customize the code generated for S-functions by writing a Target Language Compiler (TLC) file.
 For more information, see S-Functions and Code Generation (Simulink Coder).

-A Simulink block consists of a set of inputs, a set of states, and a set of outputs, where the outputs are a function of the simulation time, the inputs, and the states.
+A Simulink block consists of a set of inputs, a set of states, a set of parameters, and a set of outputs, where the outputs are a function of the simulation time, the inputs, parameters, and the states.

-The following equations express the mathematical relationships between the inputs, outputs, states, and simulation time
+The following equations express the mathematical relationships between the inputs, outputs, parameters, states, and simulation time.

 An S-function comprises a set of S-function callback methods that perform tasks required at each simulation stage.
 During simulation of a model, at each simulation stage, the Simulink engine calls the appropriate methods for each S-Function block in the model.
 Tasks performed by S-function callback methods include: